sleede/fab-manager/doc/environment.md

     POSTGRES_HOST

-DNS name or IP address of the server hosting the PostgreSQL database of the application (see [PostgreSQL](#postgresql)).
+DNS name or IP address of the server hosting the PostgreSQL database of the application (see [PostgreSQL](../README.md#postgresql)).
-This value is only used when deploying with Docker, otherwise this is configured in `config/database.yml`.
+This value is only used when deploying with Docker, otherwise this is configured in [config/database.yml](../config/database.yml.default).

     POSTGRES_PASSWORD

 Password for the PostgreSQL user, as specified in `database.yml`.
-Please see [Setup the FabManager database in PostgreSQL](#setup-fabmanager-in-postgresql) for information on how to create a user and set his password.
+Please see [Setup the FabManager database in PostgreSQL](../README.md#setup-fabmanager-in-postgresql) for information on how to create a user and set his password.
-This value is only used when deploying with Docker, otherwise this is configured in `config/database.yml`.
+This value is only used when deploying with Docker, otherwise this is configured in [config/database.yml](../config/database.yml.default).

     REDIS_HOST